The Open University since 2006

-This unit helps you to acquire the basic language to find your way around a French town.
+This course helps you to acquire the basic language to find your way around a French town.
 You will learn how to understand and give directions, ask about accommodation, book a hotel room at the tourist information office and get information about what to see and do in the local area.
 You will visit some museums in Avignon and buy a film for your camera.
-This unit also deals with telling the time and making liaisons in speech.
-By the end of the unit, you will feel more confident understanding and giving information about towns, seeking clarification and dealing with numbers.
+This course also deals with telling the time and making liaisons in speech.
+By the end of the course, you will feel more confident understanding and giving information about towns, seeking clarification and dealing with numbers.
 You will also have developed your oral fluency and your reading skills.

 Copyright & revisions